rnajena/sugar/README.md

 pip install rnajena-sugar
 ```

+Other installation options are described in the [documentation](https://rnajena-sugar.readthedocs.io/en/latest/src/tutorial_install.html).

 Run tests with the `sugar test` command.

-Other options are described in the [documentation](https://rnajena-sugar.readthedocs.io/en/latest/src/tutorial_install.html).
+Note that tests that require an Internet connection are skipped by default, this behavior can be turned off with the `--web` option.
+Also, depending on the installation and platform, some tests may be skipped or have an expected failure, to see details about the reasons please use the `--verbose` flag.

 ### Getting started